What is User Experience?

 In the ‘Learn’ stage, you gain a deeper understanding of your users’ interactions with your product.
 Therefore, you will benefit from:

-- Usability testing (among others, checking whether your designs have a gentle learning curve, efficient, and memorable for users)
+- usability testing (among others, checking whether your designs have a gentle learning curve that is efficient and memorable for users)

 Stage 4 – Listen

 Last, but not least, researchers listen to their audience to learn how they can improve the UX design.
 The recommended methods include: